Second Chance is an independent non-profit organisation with an unswerving commitment to solving female homelessness.

 Who we are

 Second Chance was set up in 2001 to address the distressing problem of women’s homelessness.
 We do not raise money to buy buildings or pay salaries.
 Apart from the fee for public liability insurance, every cent raised is used to ‘get women off the streets’ and to help them take control of the lives.
 The Committee makes sure every dollar we receive is put to the best possible use in our mission.
-It comprises dale spender, Marjorie Morton, Kate Tully, Zara Sexton, Kathleen Noonan and Margo McLay.
+It comprises dale spender, Marjorie Morton, Kathleen Noonan, Kelly Greenop, Diane Keyser and Zara Sexton.

 What we do